Annual Meeting Attendee Policies

 Violations of the ASTRO Event Code of Conduct are determined by ASTRO in its sole discretion and any participants violating these rules may be subject to: expulsion from the Annual Meeting without obligation on the part of ASTRO to refund any fees, ineligibility for attendance at future ASTRO Meetings, possible referral to appropriate authorities, and other consequences at the discretion of ASTRO.
 Any person who is dismissed from the meeting may request that ASTRO review the matter, provided, however, that the individual understands that such dismissal will be effective immediately and will continue until and unless ASTRO issues an updated decision that would allow participation, subject to any conditions prescribed.

-If you have any concerns about conduct at the Annual Meeting, please seek ASTRO support at the ASTRO Resource Center at the Henry B. Gonzalez Convention Center or email us at email@example.com.
+If you have any concerns about conduct at the Annual Meeting, please seek ASTRO support at the ASTRO Resource Center at the San Diego Convention Center or email us.

 Your registration and participation information are being used by ASTRO in various ways to facilitate meeting and housing operations.
 It also may be used to create a mailing list that ASTRO provides to exhibitors and others in accordance with ASTRO policies, including name, professional suffix, title, company/organization, mailing address, registration type, occupation and primary employer.
 Registrants have the option to decline to have their name provided on this mailing list during the registration process.

-As the health and safety of attendees and exhibitors is ASTRO’s highest priority, ASTRO will be implementing protocols that seek to ensure those attending the meeting are safe.
-ASTRO will be closely monitoring federal, state and local recommendations and will update these protocols based on the current conditions at the time of the meeting.
-We encourage attendees to check astro.org/safety for the latest information and updates.
-All attendees agree to comply with the most up to date version of the ASTRO Annual Meeting Health and Safety Protocols found at astro.org/safety.
+ASTRO is committed to providing a safe meeting environment for all participants, and will follow all federal, state and local regulations based on the current conditions at the time of the meeting.
+We encourage attendees to check our website for the latest information and updates.
+All attendees agree to comply with the most up to date version of the ASTRO Annual Meeting Health and Safety Protocols.

 COVID-19 Waiver and Assumption of Risk

-All attendees who register to attend the ASTRO Annual Meeting acknowledge that they are aware of the inherent risk of exposure to the COVID-19 virus while attending the in-person meeting and that COVID-19 is a highly contagious disease that can lead to severe illness and death.
-Further, attendees voluntarily assume all risks related to exposure to COVID-19 when attending the in-person ASTRO Annual Meeting and events and WAIVE LIABILITY AGAINST ASTRO, ITS OFFICERS, DIRECTORS, EMPLOYEES, AGENTS, CONTRACTORS AND VOLUNTEERS FOR ANY LOSS, DAMAGES OR SUFFERING RELATED TO EXPOSURE TO COVID-19.
+All attendees who register to attend the ASTRO Annual Meeting acknowledge that they are aware of the inherent risk of exposure to the COVID-19 virus or other communicable illnesses while attending the in-person meeting and that these can be highly contagious disease that can lead to severe illness and death.
+Further, attendees voluntarily assume all risks related to exposure to COVID-19 or other communicable illnesses when attending the in-person ASTRO Annual Meeting and events and WAIVE LIABILITY AGAINST ASTRO, ITS OFFICERS, DIRECTORS, EMPLOYEES, AGENTS, CONTRACTORS AND VOLUNTEERS FOR ANY LOSS, DAMAGES OR SUFFERING RELATED TO EXPOSURE TO COVID-19 or other communicable illnesses.

-There is a First Aid Station on site for the convenience of our attendees, but ASTRO makes no representation and assumes no liability for any care provided there.
-Attendees use this resource at their own discretion and may always seek medical assistance as needed by their own provider or by contacting the Henry B. Gonzalez Building emergency line at 210-207-7773.
+A First Aid Station is on site for the convenience of our attendees, but ASTRO makes no representation regarding, and assumes no liability for, any care provided there.
+Attendees use this resource at their own discretion and may always seek medical assistance as needed by their own provider or by contacting the San Diego Convention Center emergency line at 619-525-5911.

-Shuttle buses will operate between official ASTRO hotels and Henry B. Gonzalez Convention Center.
-The service will be provided continuously throughout the day starting on Saturday, October 22, 2022, and ending on Wednesday, October 26, 2022.
-Shuttle buses are offered by an independent third-party company for the convenience of our attendees, but ASTRO makes no representation and assumes no liability for any aspect of the bus service.
+Shuttle buses will operate between official ASTRO hotels and San Diego Convention Center.
+The service will be provided continuously throughout the day starting on Saturday, September 30, 2023, and ending on Wednesday, October 4, 2023.
+Shuttle buses are offered by an independent third-party company for the convenience of our attendees, but ASTRO makes no representation regarding and assumes no liability for any aspect of the bus service.
 Attendees use this resource at their own risk and must comply with all rules and requirements regarding shuttle bus use.
 More information about shuttle bus availability, schedule, rules and requirements can be found on the ASTRO website.

-As a service to attendees, ASTRO provides a luggage/coat check area at the Henry B. Gonzalez Convention Center for attendees to store coats, luggage, personal items, etc. for a small fee.
-This service is being provided by a third party, RK Group, who is not affiliated with ASTRO.
+As a service to attendees, ASTRO provides a luggage/coat check area at the San Diego Convention Center for attendees to store coats, luggage, personal items, etc. for a small fee.
 Attendee understands and agrees, which agreement is evidenced by electing to use this service, that ASTRO is not responsible for the articles checked or the contents of articles checked at the luggage/coat check area.
 Further, attendee releases ASTRO and its employees, officers and Board of Directors from any liability for items that are lost or stolen.